Using The Text/HTML Editor: Atto

 Text that has been underlined may be mistaken for links or hyperlinks to other parts of the internet but can add emphasis to text.

-Applies strike through to selected text to indicate the removal of text or suggestions without outright deleting the content.
+The strike through button makes the selected text appear to be crossed out.
+This is to indicate the suggested removal of the text without deleting the content.

 Appearance:

-Strike-Through text will appear with a horizontal line through the middle of it as if it’s been crossed out.
+Strike-Through text will appear with a horizontal line through the middle as if it’s been crossed out.

 Text Colors